Fabrisia Ambrosio

 Fabrisia Ambrosio is a Brazilian-born physical therapist and researcher.
-She is the Director of Rehabilitation for UPMC International and an associate professor in the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh.
-Her research focuses on developing regenerative technologies to prevent or reverse the effect of age and/or environmental exposures on stem cell and tissue function.
-In 2022, Ambrosio was elected a Fellow of the American Institute for Medical and Biological Engineering for "outstanding contributions to the novel field of Regenerative Rehabilitation, integrating applied biophysics and cellular therapeutics to optimize tissue function."
+Dr. Fabrisia Ambrosio currently serves as the Atlantic Charter Director of the Discovery Center for Musculoskeletal Recovery at the Schoen Adams Research Institute.
+She is also a Professor in the Department of Physical Medicine & Rehabilitation at Harvard Medical School.
+Previously, she was the Director of Rehabilitation for UPMC International and an associate professor in the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh.
+In 2022, she was inducted into the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows, “for outstanding contributions to the field of Regenerative Rehabilitation, integrating applied biophysics and cellular therapeutics to optimize tissue function.”

 Early life and education

 Ambrosio was born and raised in Brazil before moving to Pennsylvania as a teenager when her father became a physics professor at Mansfield University of Pennsylvania.
 While living in Mansfield, Pennsylvania, she attended Mansfield High School.
 Upon graduating, Ambrosio completed her Bachelor of Science degree in biology from Mansfield University before moving to Canada for her Master of Science at the Université Laval.
 She completed her graduate degree in 1998 and returned to Pennsylvania for her Master's in physical therapy from the Medical College of Pennsylvania and Hahnemann University.
 Ambrosio finished her formal education with a PhD in Rehabilitation Science and Technology from the University of Pittsburgh where she focused on assistive technologies to assist patients with multiple sclerosis (MS).